Ggarram1/Group-Project/README.md

 4) Organize data - sort out how to handle both tissue/age/replicate as well as homolog replicates ✅ --> folllowing recommendations, we are using the tissue/age/replicate details as metadata and only using 1:1 homologs
 5) First use two datasets together for proof of concept, perform VST and plot PCA ✅
-6) Append all different organismal data to make one master file ⏳
+6) Append all different organismal data to make one master file ✅(ish) --> unfortunately, ensembl did not have rat or rabbit genes mapped against human genes, so we were unable to use this approach to find the homologs for those organisms
-7) Plot the full data!
+7) Plot the master data! ✅

 ## Presentation Link ##